RAK7391 WisGate Connect Quick Start Guide

 interface-name=cdc-wdm0

-- this indicates the interface used.uuid=55e9c95e-5947-4dad-9a92-9d409449ba4d
+: Indicates the interface used.uuid=55e9c95e-5947-4dad-9a92-9d409449ba4d

-- the UUID, should be provided with the SIM card.apn=iot.1nce.net
+: The UUID, should be provided with the SIM card.apn=iot.1nce.net

-- every provider has a specific one, you need to obtain it via their online portal, for example, 1nce is used, which has the APNiot.1nce.net
+: Every provider has a specific one, you need to obtain it via their online portal, for example, 1nce is used, which has the APNiot.1nce.net

 .